 who turn the grace of our God into lewdness

-The second description of apostates of Jude’s day was that they “turn the grace of our God into lewdness.”
-They talked about grace but they twisted, abused, misused, and maimed it.
+The second description of the apostates of Jude’s day was that they “turn the grace of our God into lewdness.”
+They talked about grace, but they twisted, abused, misused, and maimed it.

 These ungodly men turned liberty into license.
-The word “turn” means transfer and carries the idea of perverting.
+The word “turn” means to transfer and carries the idea of perverting.
 Apostates transferred grace into something it wasn’t.
-They wanted to pander to their flesh and in doing so adopted the doctrine of antinomianism.
+They wanted to pander to their flesh and, in doing so, adopted the doctrine of antinomianism.
 Their philosophy was that, since God created the flesh, we should yield to its desires.

 Apostates like to transform themselves into something they are not.

 Grace is a wonderful subject of the Bible.
 The Bible characterizes Jesus Christ as grace personified (Ti 2:11).
 Salvation is by grace (Ro 3:24; Ep 2:8,9).
 Grace is the reason we serve God (1 Co 15:10; 2 Co 6:1).
 Jesus died for us by grace (He 2:9).
 We can fail to understand and apply the grace of God to our lives (He 12:15).
 The grace of God gathers up all that God does for us.
 It is God’s mercy towards us, His goodness to us, and His lovingkindness towards us.
 Despite the importance of the glorious grace of God, some corrupt this wonderful doctrine by turning the grace of God into license.

 Heretics like to transform themselves into the light, making it appear that they teach the truth.
 This is Satan’s methodology.